-Atossa Genetics is a clinical-stage pharmaceutical company focused on the development of novel therapeutics and delivery methods for the treatment of breast cancer and other breast conditions.
+Atossa Genetics is a clinical-stage drug company developing novel, proprietary therapeutics and delivery methods for breast cancer and other breast conditions.

 We believe our innovative therapies and delivery methods can transform breast cancer treatment– with the goals of preventing breast cancer from developing in the first place to increasing the odds of surviving for those who do develop this deadly disease.
 For example, we are developing a new drug called endoxifen, which can be applied directly to the breast like a lotion, and we are developing a new way to deliver therapies, such as “CAR-T” cells, through our microcatheters to target the site of the breast cancer.